Skip to main content

 Pars with ADSR

-More detail on which lights are triggered by which MIDI notes can be found on the Patch list page.
+More detail on which lights are triggered by which MIDI notes can be found on the Fixture Patch page.

 You may have noticed that the Par instrument also has controls for color.
 These would be applicable if we were working with color LED pars, but with these basic single-channel Pars, the color attributes are ignored.
 However, we can do even better than color LED pars.
 Why don't we add some movement too?